outfitlabs/partner-api-docs/README.md

 ### POST /v1/partner/verify-customer

-Link a client profile.
+Link a client account.
 Only called when you get `CLIENT_NOT_LINKED` error.

 **Request:**
 ```json